HyeeunMok/dog-show/README.md

     Choose 3 days over a Friday-Sunday in March of 2019 to host the dog show.
 When a dog is registered, they should be able to choose one, two, or three shows to attend.
 When showing the dogs, include what days the dogs will be attending.
 Note:  When a dog is registered, they keep the same number during all 3 shows.
 It would not be making different numbers for each day.

 **6. Display Individual Shows:**
-    It be able to select which of your 3 days to display.
+    It is able to select which of your 3 days to display.
 Format the output so that it has the date of the show at the top of the page, and the page is nicely formatted to print.

 **7. Handlers:**
     If you are logged in as a handler, be able to select one of the 3 days and show the dogs that are registered for that day to show.